dharanyan61/demo/README.md

 I had a pet dog
 my role model is mahendra singh dhoni
-I like him beaucse of his cool captaincy and his simplicity and his concern towards his fans iI am fan of is helicpoter shots
+I like him beaucse of his cool captaincy and his simplicity and his concern towards his fans I am fan of is helicpoter shots sir how much years taken for you to get perfect at python programming